software-students-fall2024/software-engineering-fall-2024-2-web-app-web-app-exercise/README.md

 ### Run the app

+- define two environment variables from the command line:
+  - on Mac, use the commands: `export FLASK_APP=app.py` and `export FLASK_ENV=development`.
+  - on Windows, use `set FLASK_APP=app.py` and `set FLASK_ENV=development`.
-Start flask with `flask run` - this will output an address at which the app is running locally, e.g. https://127.0.0.1:5000.
+- start flask with `flask run` - this will output an address at which the app is running locally, e.g. https://127.0.0.1:5000.
 Visit that address in a web browser.
+- in some cases, the command `flask` will not be found when attempting `flask run`... you can alternatively launch it with `python3 -m flask run --host=0.0.0.0 --port=5000` (or change to `python -m ...` if the `python3` command is not found on your system).

 ## Task boards